-Like the contentious Apple AirPods, the Microsoft Surface Earbuds don’t seal to the ear.
-Unlike the AirPods, though, the Surface Earbuds fit well because of the rubberized ear tips with a small wing extension.
+Like the contentious Apple AirPods, the Microsoft Surface Earbuds doesn’t seal to the ear.
+Unlike the AirPods, though, the Surface Earbuds fits well because of the rubberized ear tips with a small wing extension.
 These are among the most comfortable earbuds around, rivaling the Bose QuietComfort Earbuds and Sport Earbuds.
 Microsoft supplies you with a small, medium, and large pair of ear tips so you can find the most comfortable fit.

 The USB-C charging case has a serious matte gray finish with a Bluetooth pairing button on the bottom.
-When you open the case, you’re met with a single LED which vaguely indicates the case’s remaining battery capacity.
+When you open the case, you’re met with a single LED that vaguely indicates the case’s remaining battery capacity.
 If it’s white, you still have plenty of juice left, but when it’s red, you need to charge it.
-Microsoft didn’t include any notch or divot around the earbud cutouts, so those with larger hands may have trouble removing the earbuds from the case.
+Microsoft didn’t engineer a notch or divot around the earbud cutouts, so those with larger hands may have trouble removing the earbuds from the case.
 A magnet and hinge attach the lid to the case body, but the magnet is quite weak.
 If you drop the case, the lid will pop open and earbuds may fly out.

 Should you download the Microsoft Surface Audio app?